QuantumQuaser/Stock--Market-Prediction/README.md

 - Exploring additional financial indicators.

-# Comprehensive Analysis of Stock Prediction Model Evolution
+## Comprehensive Analysis of Stock Prediction Model Evolution

-## Introduction
+## Premise:

 This document explores the evolution of  stock prediction models from Test1 to Test2, and finally to Test3, highlighting significant improvements and modifications made in each iteration.